Skip to content

 CARE & MAINTENANCE

-Wash regularly with warm soapy water and mild detergent using a soft cloth (in mild environments every 6 months).
+Wash regularly with warm soapy water and mild detergent using a soft cloth.
 For commercial, industrial or marine environments we recommend monthly maintenance.
 Always rinse well with water, to remove any remaining detergent.

 Avoid steam cleaning, pressure washing, abrasive cleansers, steel brushes/wools and cleaners containing chlorine.
 Avoid scratching the surface by dry dusting.
-Do not allow dirt or bird droppings to accumulate, dry out and harden.
 Never use strong solvents to clean powder coated surfaces.
-Aggressive solvents such as turpentine, white spirits, thinners, citrus based cleaners, and other aggressive solvents are harmful to the extended life of the powder coated surface.
-Dull surfaces can be revived using car polish.
+Aggressive solvents such as turpentine, white spirits, thinners, citrus based cleaners, Spray and Wipe, and other aggressive solvents are harmful to the extended life of the powder coated surface.
+Do not allow detritus, organic or man-made matter to settle on the product surface.
+We recommend removing any buildup of mineral deposits leaching from soils and fertilisers, should it occur on Tait’s planters.

 Most Tait products come with protective fittings – stacking glides, bumpers, socks/feet and glides.
-These aid protection against chipping and scratching.
-Powder coated stacking chairs are designed to be set in place gently.
+These aid in protection against chipping and scratching.
+Powder coated chairs are designed to be set in place gently.

 Touch-up paint may be purchased on request.
 It is advisable to repair minor nicks and scratches as soon as they appear.